hezamu/RxVaadin/README.md

-# RxVaadin: Functional Reactive Programming with Vaadin
+# Functional Reactive Programming with Vaadin

 This is a quick proof of concept on how to build Vaadin user interfaces using the [functional reactive programming](http://stackoverflow.com/a/1030631/283077) approach.
 It uses the excellent [RxJava library](https://github.com/Netflix/RxJava) from Netflix for Observables, and Java 8 is required for lambdas.